IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     a.
 The **Compute** settings are defined by the template selected.

     b.
-The network interface cards (NICs) is set to the default network which was created earlier and DHCP is selected.
+The network interface cards (NICs) is set to the default network, which was created earlier, and DHCP is selected.

     ![](_attachments/vcd-vApp-NewvApp-cpunics.png)

-41. Click **ADD VIRTUAL MACHINE** and **repeat steps 40 and 38** specifying a new name for the 2nd VM.
+41. Click **ADD VIRTUAL MACHINE** and **repeat steps 37 through 40** specifying a new name for the 2nd VM.

-    After repeating steps 37 and 38, you should now have 2 VMs listed in the table.
+    After repeating steps 37-40, you should now have 2 VMs listed in the table.

 42. Click **Create**.